• Free shipping on all orders

 4. Hunting Instincts

-For hunting purposes, the neck is one of the most vulnerable areas on an animal.
-All predators tend to go for the neck when attacking prey, where the susceptible jugular vein is.
-Grabbing another animal at the neck can sometimes be those inborn hunting instincts kicking in.
+The neck is one of the most vulnerable areas for hunting purposes.
+All predators go for the neck when attacking prey.
+Grabbing another animal at the neck can sometimes be the result of inborn hunting instincts kicking in.

 These instincts are typically more common in younger cats because it’s a part of learning about hunting.
-When cats get carried away with playing, those predator urges might kick in, though usually without causing any damage or pain to the other cat.
+When cats get carried away with playing, their predator urges might kick in, though usually without causing damage or pain to the other cat.

 5. Fighting for Resources

-Neck biting might come out as aggression over toys, food, or attention.
+Neck biting might manifest as aggression over toys, food, or attention.
 This is part of the “showing dominance” side of neck biting.
-Resources can be claimed by a dominant cat as their territory because they feel like they are protecting their belongings.
+A dominant cat can claim resources as their territory because they feel like they are protecting their belongings.

 However, the neck biting might also be accompanied by hissing, yowling, and full-on fights, which go beyond play and into aggression.
-If one cat seems to be protecting the litter box or bites when you’re petting the other cat, you’ll need to address these behaviors.
+If one cat seems to be protecting the litter box or bites when you’re petting the other cat, you’ll need to address the issue.

 one litter box two cats